 This was certainly not Emezi’s aim.
-She has been vocal about how the novel is not in any way a metaphor.
+They have been vocal about how the novel is not in any way a metaphor.

 But as someone diagnosed with a mental illness, I could relate to the Ada’s experiences.
 The arguments with Asụghara —one of the spirits— are very similar to my own internal monologue during times of crises.
 Reading about the Ada’s experiences, her behaviour and reactions in certain situations —actions attributed to the ọgbanje, but which could also be read as symptomatic behaviour— was to really see myself and my history laid bare.

 Asụghara’s presence is more pronounced when the Ada is in the midst of a painful or negative incident; it is during a particularly violent experience that they (Asụghara) first manifest, and as the novel continues, they continue to come to the fore to, sort of, take the blows during whatever it is that is happening (especially sexual encounters) and shield the Ada from what she could feel as a consequence.